Beautiful (Candido Camero album)

 Beautiful is an album by Cuban jazz percussionist Candido Camero recorded in 1970 and released on the Blue Note label.
+The album has sonic influences from North America, West Africa and Cuba itself.

 Reception

 The Allmusic review by Matt Collar awarded the album 3 stars stating "Beautiful isn't the most essential of Candido's recordings, but should hold a fascination for funk-jazz enthusiasts".